Sunday, September 11, 2016

 Having arrived at Florence Centrale we purchased tickets for a tourist bus (there’s a counter at the rail platform) and then navigated our way deep into the historic centre to find our hotel.
 Not before encountering the impressive and rather breathtaking Duomo!!.
 It really is something and certainly outclasses almost everything else (in the church department) we’d seen to date.
 Hotel Bigallo was just around the corner!!
 The Loggia del Bigallo (1358) was in its day, a home for orphaned or abandoned children.

 Time then, to ride that bus for a quick round of the City environs!
 One of the routes took us up high into the hills behind Florence to the neat little hilltop village of Fiesole, for a bird’s eye view.
-There was quite a bit to explore there; Etruscan & Roman ruins too besides more “recent” constructions.
+There was quite a bit to explore there; Etruscan & Roman ruins too, besides more “recent” constructions.
 However, our minds were focused on the Renaissance, so it was back to Florence and back to the history books to come to terms with the famous Medici family and the huge stable of artists for whom they were patrons.

 Views over the Tuscan countryside from Fiesole

 We finished off our day with a meal at a typical (& recommended) Tuscan restaurant.
 The menu offered a delicious selection of antipasto (a starter), primo (pasta or rice), and secondo (meat or fish) courses.
-After our busy day, we were sadly not up to such a generous meal, so settled for a shared octopus antipasto with Florence’s famously salt-free bread followed by an unusual pasta carbonara made up of quail eggs, a local cheese, shavings of wild boar and flakes of black truffle.
+After our busy day, we were sadly not up to such a generous meal, so settled for a shared octopus antipasto with Florence’s famously salt-free bread, followed by an unusual pasta carbonara made up of quail eggs, a local cheese, shavings of wild boar and flakes of black truffle.
 So rich and so delicious!
-We tried a bottle of local wine too - a rather nice drop.
-No sleeping pills necessary that night.
+We also tried a bottle of local wine too - a rather nice drop.
+No sleeping pills necessary that night!
 We needed to be up early for a date with a technically younger (and perhaps just a little more muscular) David.

 No comments: